monogon-dev/monogon/README.md

 #### IntelliJ

-This repository is compatible with the IntelliJ Bazel plugin.
+This repository is compatible with the IntelliJ Bazel plugin, which enables full autocompletion for external dependencies and generated code.
 All commands run inside the container, and necessary paths are mapped into the container.

 The following steps are necessary:

 - Install Google's [Bazel plugin](https://plugins.jetbrains.com/plugin/8609-bazel) in IntelliJ.
+On IntelliJ 2020.3 or later, you need to install a [beta release](https://github.com/bazelbuild/intellij/issues/2102#issuecomment-801242977) of the plugin.

 - Add the absolute path to your `~/.cache/bazel-nxt` folder to your `idea64.vmoptions` (Help → Edit Custom VM Options) and restart IntelliJ: